-Others in the Florilegium series have been created with local communities - schools, healthcare workers, elders - inviting personal stories into each work.
-Current works include collaborations with school pupils in Exeter, patients and staff at the Royal Devon and Exeter Hospital, and patients and staff at Great Ormond Street Children's Hospital.
+Other works in the Florilegium series have been created with local communities - schools, healthcare workers, elders - illuminating personal stories and documenting local ecologies.
+Recent work includes collaborations with with rural communities in Devon and patients and staff at the Royal Devon and Exeter Hospital and at Great Ormond Street Children's Hospital.

 Shelton also creates Florilegium lightboxes as private commissions, documenting specific local environments.

 As we become ever more aware of the importance of connecting with nature, these botanical artworks offer a powerful reminder of our delicate symbiotic relationship with the natural world.

 Anthology Moretonhampstead Herbarium (2019)

 Princesshay Honey Flow Princesshay (2016)

 These works have been exhibited in galleries, museums, hospitals and other public spaces across the UK and abroad.

 If you are interested in a public or private commission please contact us.